-One hundred and eight species of birds were detected during the upland bird surveys.
-Of the nine transects, Transect A has the largest number of species with sixty-three thus far (Figure 2).
-This number does not include some waterbirds that occasionally inhabit the watered canal.
-Although species richness (number of species) did not vary greatly over time in each transect, numbers of birds counted fluctuated greatly (Figures 3-11).
-Transects with the most birds contained mesquite and/or willow trees.
-25
+One hundred and eleven species of birds were detected during the upland bird surveys.
+Of the nine transects, Transects A and C have the largest number of species with sixty-eight thus far (Figure 2).
+This number does not include some waterbirds that occasionally inhabit the watered canal on Transect A. Although species richness (number of species) did not vary greatly over time in each transect, numbers of birds counted fluctuated greatly (Figures 3-11).
+Transects with the most birds contained mesquite and/or willow trees although Transect I with its grassland and alfalfa harbored large numbers of sparrows during the winter.